TDL and Its Components

 TDL or Tally Definition Language and Its Components

 TDL or Tally Definition Language is a definition-based language.
 It is a language that is action-driven.
 A specific code segment is executed whenever an action is performed by the user.
-In this blog, you an overview and understand the basic functionality of each component used in a TDL program.
+In this blog, you can get an overview and understand the basic functionality of each component used in a TDL program.

 What is Tally Definition Language?